How do I apply for a place for my child?

 Settling in is a crucial period for a young child and it has repercussions for the rest of their lives and on their ability to form long-lasting relationships.
 This is why we use great sensitivity and care and the subsequent benefits are huge.

-It is vital that we work together to accommodate individual needs to ensure the transition from home to nursery is a happy and smooth one.
+It is vital that we work together with our parents/carers to accommodate individual needs to ensure the transition from home to nursery is a happy and smooth one.

 What should my child wear?

-There is a white board in the entrance hall where we write requests for help with specific projects as well as notices and messages for parents.
-There are display boards giving information on staff and the weekly planning sheets will be pinned up here so you can read about what your child is taking part in that week.
+There is also a ‘parents noticeboard’ in the main entrance hall where we write requests for help with specific projects, as well as notices and messages for parents/carers.

 Does it matter who I send to collect my child?